P-wig/ML-HW/project/ProjectSubmission.md

 * Make sure to include at least twp models: (1) baseline model, and (2) improvement model(s).
    * The baseline model  is typically the simplest model that's applicable to that data problem, something we have learned in the class.
    * Improvement model(s) are available on Kaggle challenge site, and you can research github.com and papers with code for approaches.

+I started with Normalized dataset for the first round of testing on each of the models, afterward I performed a seconds round of testing with a normalized and balanced dataset, utilizing the standard scaler provided by scikit-learn. during the first round of testing on the unbalanced dataset the random forest model outperfomed the XGBoost model, scoring a 0.5603 compared to the 0.4780 by XGBoost. in the following round the scores for all the models noticible decreased except for the random forest model. under the second the of testing the random forest model scored a 0.6112 compared to the 0.2703 by the XGBoost model.
+Another noticable fact was that although the gradient boosting model performed almost identically to the XGBoost model in the first round with unbalanced data, the gradient boosting model provided by scikit-learn's score only dropped 0.007, where as the XGBoost model's score decreased drastically by roughly 0.200.

 ## Experiments